 Each gauge must be connected to FanTestic for automatic control, and each gauge must be connected using the yellow speed control cable to its own fan.
-For details about setting up multiple fan tests, see the manuals for Multiple Fan Testing (Large Buildings): for 1000-3000 systems for 5000-6000 systems.
+For details about setting up multiple fan tests, see manuals about Multiple Fan Testing (Large Buildings): for 1000-3000 systems systems.